Underdog promo code CBSSPORTS2: New play $5, get $75 offer for NFL, NBA and more

 QB Jared Goff, Detroit Lions, 1.5 passing touchdowns - Higher (0.74x)

 Goff has been a touchdown machine, throwing for 29 touchdowns in 14 games this season.
-He has thrown for two or more touchdown passes in three of the last four games.
+He has thrown for two or more touchdown passes in three of the last four games as he readies to face Pittsburgh's No. 28 passing defense.
 The model is projecting 2.3 passing touchdowns, giving this a 3 out of 5 rating.
 Combine picks for a parlay on Underdog Fantasy for a potential payout of 5.13x.

 The SportsLine Projection model also offers picks for every NFL picks for every game on the slate, which you can use to help guide you in making NFL picks on Underdog Fantasy.